dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 + Set up a Telegram bot with a `Python` wrapper library.
 + Use the Gradio API to access the GPT-J model prediction.
 + Host the Telegram bot on Hugging Face `Spaces`.

+You'll have your own Telegram bot that has access to the GPT-J-6B model.
+All for free.
 {{< /notice >}}

 Deploying a state-of-the-art (SOTA) GPT-like language model on a chatbot can be tricky.